Chandragupta Maurya: Arts and architecture

 The evidence of arts and architecture during Chandragupta's time is mostly limited to texts such as those by Megasthenese and Kautilya.
 The edict inscriptions and carvings on monumental pillars are attributed to his grandson Ashoka.
 The texts imply the existence of cities, public works, and prosperous architecture but the historicity of these is in question.

 Archeological discoveries in the modern age, such as those Didarganj Yakshi discovered in 1917 buried beneath the banks of the Ganges suggest exceptional artisanal accomplishment.
 The site was dated to third century BCE by many scholars but later dates such as the Kushan era (1st-4th century CE) have also been proposed.
 The competing theories state that the art linked to Chandragupta Maurya's dynasty was learnt from the Greeks and West Asia in the years Alexander the Great waged war; or that these artifacts belong to an older indigenous Indian tradition.
 Frederick Asher of the University of Minnesota says "we cannot pretend to have definitive answers; and perhaps, as with most art, we must recognize that there is no single answer or explanation".

 Religion

 Chandragupta sponsored Vedic sacrifices and Brahmanical rituals, and hosted major festivals marked by procession of elephants and horses.

 While many religions thrived within his realms and his descendants' empire, Buddhism, Jainism and Ājīvika gained prominence prevailing over Vedic and Brahmanistic traditions, initiating, under Ashoka, the expansion of Buddhism and the synthesis of Brahmanic and non-Brahmanic religious traditions which converged in Hinduism.
-Minority religions such as Zoroastrianism and the Greek pantheon were respected.